what is pacing in a story?

 What is Pacing in a Story?
-Tips for Story Pacing for Writers
+The Ultimate Guide For Writers

 Pacing in a story is vitally important to keep the reader engaged.
-Whether you are writing a novel, screenplay, or short story, it is essential for writers to know how to use pacing to their advantage with keeping the story moving.
+Whether you are writing a novel, screenplay, or short story, it is essential for writers to know how to use pacing to their advantage to keep their stories moving.

 In this article, we will discuss what pacing is and how writers can use different techniques to control the pace of their stories.
 We’ll also provide some tips for improving your storytelling skills!